 That coverage comes at a cost, however; specifically, Plan F is the most expensive of all the MedSup policies on the market today.

 Before you decide to pass on Plan F, though, do your due diligence and see how much the insurance companies that serve your area charge for it.
-It’s possible you won’t pay much more this coverage than you would for Plan G or some other MedSup or Medigap plan.
+It’s possible you won’t pay much more for this coverage than you would for Plan G or some other MedSup or Medigap plan.

 You should be able to buy Medicare Supplement Plan F coverage if:

-Also, if you’re under the age of 65 and you have Medicare coverage due to a disability (or end-stage renal disease), you may not be able to buy any MedSup or Medigap policy.
+Also, if you’re under the age of 65 and you have Medicare coverage due to a disability or end-stage renal disease, you may not be able to buy any MedSup or Medigap policy.
 Or you may not be able to get the one you want.

-As long as you’re enrolled in Medicare Part A and Part B in some form or fashion--in other words, a Medicare Advantage plan counts--you should be able to buy a Part F plan whenever you want.
+You should be able to buy a Part F plan whenever you want if you’re enrolled in Medicare Part A and Part B in some form or fashion.
+(In other words, a Medicare Advantage plan counts.)
 Or you should be able to buy it whenever you want as long as:

 That said, the best time to buy MedSup Plan F or any other MedSup plan is during Medicare open enrollment.

-If you wait until that after that period ends, you may have a harder time getting it and you may have to pay more for it.
+If you wait until that after that period ends, you may have a harder time getting Plan F and you may have to pay more for it.
 Why?
 Because you’ll likely need to answer a number of questions about your medical history before an insurance company will sell you a plan.
 And your answers to those questions could cause an insurer to refuse MedSup coverage or to charge you an arm and a leg for it.

 Although most Americans get their Medicare Part A and Part B coverage through the federal government, that’s not how you get Medicare Supplement coverage.